Measles, Mumps, and Rubella Vaccine

 How Well It Works

 One dose given at 12 or 15 months of age is about 85% to 95% effective.
-After the second dose is given, nearly 100% of children are protected for life.
+After the second dose is given, it is nearly 100% effective.

 - Soreness, redness, and swelling where the shot was given.